ga-curriculum/javascript-array-iterator-methods-lab/exercise/README.md

 ## Data Setup

-Copy and paste each of the following arrays at the top of our `script.js` file to serve as our `database` which we will use to practice our array iterator methods.
+Copy and paste each of the following arrays at the top of our `script.js` file to serve as our "database" which we will use to practice our array iterator methods.

 ### Inventors